 What did you notice about this chart?
 First of all, I jotted down a lot more on the “spend less money” side, but it may take a combination of several strategies to actually reduce my expenses by $1,000.

 On the “make more money” side, most of the strategies will require me to put in extra hours on top of my full-time job.

 When I’ve needed to come up with extra cash throughout my life, I look for quick and easy solutions.
-Finding a new job or refinancing a mortgage can be a lot of work!
-That’s why I crossed them off my personal list.
+Finding a new job can be a lot of work!
+That’s why I crossed it off my personal list.